 💡 Tip: Use your temporary address if you haven’t secured a permanent one yet.
 You can update it later with the ATO.

-Open a Superannuation account
+Open a Superannuation Account

 You can create your Superannuation account after you get your TFN.
 This is a retirement account that is frozen for the duration of your stay in Australia, so you won’t be able to withdraw money from it until you leave for good.
-If you are over 18, your employer is legally obliged to pay you the equivalent of 11% of your salary into your Superannuation account.
+If you are over 18, your employer is legally obliged to pay you the equivalent of 11.5% of your salary into your Superannuation account.
 When you start a job, remember to pass your account details on to your employer.

 Read more: How to claim your Superannuation

-Set Up Medicare (If Applicable)
+Medicare enrolment (If Applicable)

 💡 Tip: Check the list of eligible countries and ensure you have travel insurance if you’re not covered by Medicare.